 Too Much Testosterone

 Maca may produce too much testosterone in your body.
 When that happens, the voice may deepen, more hair could grow on your face and insulin resistance might occur.
 For women, higher levels of testosterone might exacerbate uterine cancer or breast cancer.

-The symptoms of too much testosterone happen gradually.
 If you notice any of these symptoms, stop taking maca and talk to your doctor.
 You may just need to make dietary changes, or there could be another underlying issue.

 Maca could affect hormone-sensitive illnesses such as breast cancer, uterine cancer, ovarian cancer, endometriosis and uterine fibroids.
 All of these conditions relate to levels of estrogen in the body.
 WebMD warns you to never take maca supplements if you are prone to these conditions that are made worse by changing estrogen levels.

 As with any new supplement, maca may cause allergies.
 Some allergic reactions can be mild, such as itching, mild rashes or insensitivity.
 However, more serious allergic reactions may cause hives, shortness of breath or even anaphylaxis.
 Any of these more serious reactions need medical treatment.
 Anaphylaxis is a life-threatening condition that needs emergency medical treatment.

 Maca root acts as a stimulant in your body, which is similar to the effects of caffeine.
 Maca could make you more alert, increase your heart rate or keep you up at night if you take it too close to bedtime.
 That’s why many instructions with supplements tell you to take this supplement with food at meal times.